MatthieuVeillon/javascriptjourney/content/blog/class/index.md

   - `Button` is declared directly to "inherit from" aka `extends` instead of using `Object.Create()`
   - `super()` allow direct _relative polymorphism_ so that any method can refer **one** level up in the chain to a method with the same name.

+#### **Active Retrieval**

+To end this article, here are a few questions you can ask/challenge yourself to make sure you have understood/ the core concept.
+I would suggest to even come back in a week to those questions and ask them again.

+- Explain Relative/Pseudo Polymorphism and what issue Mixin are trying to solve
+- What is the prototype chain and how are object properties retrieve through it ?
+- What is the constructor property ?
+- Difference between __proto__ and prototype properties and why its misleading ?
+- How can you use reflection in JS ?